Karelian Birch (Fabergé egg)

 The Karelian Birch egg, also known as the Birch Egg, was an unfinished 1917 Easter egg designed under the supervision of Peter Carl Fabergé for the last Tsar of Russia, Nicholas II, as an Easter gift to his mother, the Dowager Empress Maria Feodorovna.
 It was the second to last Fabergé egg made, before Constellation.
-Whereabouts unknown.
+Its present whereabouts is unknown.

 The Birch Egg was due to be completed and delivered to the Tsar on Easter 1917.
 Before the egg was delivered however, the February Revolution took place and Nicholas II was forced to abdicate on 15 March.

 A number of the Fabergé Imperial Easter eggs created during World War I, utilized less costly materials.
 However, the Karelian Birch egg was the only one to use an organic substance (wood) as a primary construction element.

 History and description

 1917 sketch for the Karelian Birch Egg by Fabergé.
 The shell of the egg was designed in two halves which could be opened to reveal a surprise.

 Fabergé's eldest son, Eugène, told Henry Bainbridge (author of Peter Carl Fabergé.
 Goldsmith and Jeweller to the Russian Imperial Court, 1949) that as far as he could remember, the dowager empress’s 1917 Easter egg was to be of Karelian birch.
 This one-line reference was all that was known of it until Tatiana Fabergé uncovered new evidence in her family files.
 She found a letter from Franz Birbaum, Fabergé’s chief designer, to Eugène Fabergé in August 1922.
 It says:

 Another egg referred to by Wigström must be the simple wooden one with slight mounting which was to have been presented in 1917, but which Kerensky did not allow to be delivered to the Tsar.

 Likewise, Birbaum says in his memoirs in 1919:

 The Eggs made for Easter 1917 were unfinished; there was a proposal from a person unknown to me that the eggs should be completed and sold to him but the proposal was rejected by the firm.